 - Staff should familiarise themselves with the contents of this Code and act in accordance with the principles and the guidance set out in it. - Staff must ensure that they understand their duties, rights and responsibilities, and are familiar with the functions and role of NHS 24 and NHS 24's policies and procedures as they affect their job.
 New staff will be required to attend relevant training or induction courses to assist them in this. - Staff should ensure that they understand this Code and how it relates to their work.
 Staff are encouraged seek further advice from their line manager, Workforce, or staff side representative, if they are unclear on any aspect of this code.
-Staff should be aware that failure to comply with the Code of Conduct is a disciplinary matter. - For Healthcare Support Workers their performance must comply with the "Mandatory Induction Standards for Healthcare Support Workers in Scotland" 2009; and with the Code of Conduct for Healthcare Support Workers, both as amended from time to time (copies can be obtained on-line at [www.workinginhealth.com/standards/healthcaresupportworkers](http://www.workinginhealth.com/standards/healthcaresupportworkers) or from Recruitment at [recruitment24@nhs24.scot.nhs.uk](mailto:recruitment24@nhs24.scot.nhs.uk)).
+Staff should be aware that failure to comply with the Code of Conduct is a disciplinary matter. - For Healthcare Support Workers their performance must comply with the "Mandatory Induction Standards for Healthcare Support Workers in Scotland" 2009; and with the Code of Conduct for Healthcare Support Workers, both as amended from time to time (copies can be obtained from Recruitment at [recruitment24@nhs24.scot.nhs.uk](mailto:recruitment24@nhs24.scot.nhs.uk)).